Devotionals Resources

 What are Devotionals?

 The Protestant Reformation made the Bible accessible and Bibles were soon found in most homes in Western Europe.
-During the Reformation, the parents, especially the fathers, were given the responsibility to be pastors to their kids.
+During the Reformation, the parents, particular fathers, were given the primary responsibility to pastor their kids.
 One of the earliest examples of this is found in the Directory of Family Worship (1647) which accompanied the Westminster Confession of Faith (1646) where worship, prayer, reading of Scripture, and catechesis were central to family worship.
 The primary responsibility for spiritual growth shifted from the church to the parents.

-During the 18th century, the intersection of revivalism, common sense realism, and republicanism in the US shifted the primary responsibility for spiritual growth shifted from churches and parents to individuals.
+During the eighteenth century, the intersection of revivalism, common sense realism, and republicanism in the US shifted the primary responsibility for spiritual growth from churches and parents to individuals.
 According to historian Mark Noll, American evangelicals believed that the message of the Bible “provided moral guidance, personal empowerment, and direction for self and society.”
-Or, in other words, the institution of the family was replaced with personal empowerment.
-This trend continue to develop into what many Christians today call “quiet time” or “devotionals,” which was exported to other parts of the world during the 19th century missions movement.
+This trend continued to develop into what many Christians today call individual “quiet time” or “devotionals” and was exported to other parts of the world during the nineteenth-century missions movement.

-In the early centuries of the church, Bibles were not as accessible as they are today.
+However, during the early centuries of the church, Bibles were not as accessible as they are today.
 In fact, assuming the Bible existed in the form we now recognize—a bound, widely available book—is historically inaccurate.
 So how did believers engage with Scripture?
 They did so communally: “We come together to read the divine writings” (Tertullian, 160-220 CE).
 Laypeople often heard only a few verses each week, typically during the sermon, and would meditate deeply on those passages throughout the week.
-Their practice prioritized quality over quantity, prompting us to ask a sobering question: despite our unprecedented access to Scripture, are we truly more spiritually mature than the early church?
+In short, their practice prioritized quality over quantity, prompting us to ask a sobering question: despite our unprecedented access to Scripture, are we truly more spiritually mature than the early church?

 How should they be done?